GNOME/orca/GSETTINGS-SCHEMAS.md

 When Orca reads a setting, it checks several layers from most specific to least specific:

 - Scalars and enums: runtime override -> app override -> active profile -> `default` profile (if active profile is not `default`) -> schema default
-- Dictionary settings (pronunciation entries, keybinding overrides): runtime override -> profile dictionary with app dictionary overlaid on top -> schema default
+- Dictionary settings (pronunciation entries, keybinding overrides): runtime override -> `default` profile entries (base) merged with active profile entries, then app-specific entries overlaid on top -> schema default.
+An empty list (`[]`) explicitly unbinds an inherited keybinding; an empty-string replacement removes an inherited pronunciation.

-Dict settings do not inherit from the `default` profile because new profiles copy dict entries from the source profile when created; after that, each profile's dictionaries are independent.
-Removing an entry from one profile should not cause it to reappear via fallback to `default`.

 ## Inspecting and Modifying Settings